voxel51/fiftyone/docs/source/user_guide/brain.rst

 :meth:`sort_by_similarity() <fiftyone.core.collections.SampleCollection.sort_by_similarity>`
 view stage to programmatically sort your dataset by visual similarity to any image(s) or object patch(es) of your choice in your dataset.
-In addition, the :ref:`FiftyOne App <app-similarity>` provides a convenient point-and-click interface for sorting by similarity with respect to an index you've computed whenever one or more images or labels are selected in the App.
+In addition, the :ref:`FiftyOne App <fiftyone-app>` provides a convenient :ref:`point-and-click interface <app-similarity>` for sorting by similarity with respect to an index you've computed whenever one or more images or labels are selected in the App.

 Embedding methods
 -----------------

-Like :ref:`embeddings visualization <brain-embeddings-visualization>`, this method leverages deep embeddings to generate the visual similarity index for a dataset.
+Like :ref:`embeddings visualization <brain-embeddings-visualization>`, visual similarity leverages deep embeddings to generate a visual index for a dataset.

 The ``embeddings`` and ``model`` parameters of :meth:`compute_similarity() <fiftyone.brain.compute_similarity>` support a